END BOsses

 MOloch

-In modern times, Moloch has become synonymous with the wider concept of excessive sacrifice in the name of winning.
+In modern times, Moloch has become synonymous with the wider idea of excessive sacrifice.
 A sports person who sacrifices their integrity by cheating to win.
 A CEO who cuts corners on environmental protections to boost their quarterly earnings.
-A politician who spreads lies about their opponents to get ahead.
+A politician who spreads lies about their opponents to get ahead… these are all examples of Molochian behaviour.

-These are all instances of Molochian behaviour — it’s a mindset that can infect any one of us.
-But there are also Molochian games too, which push their players into these dark bargains through bad incentives.
+Moloch is a mindset that can infect any one of us.
+There also Molochian games too, which trap their players into dark bargains and destructive spirals through bad incentives.

-Consider the 1950’s nuclear arms race: it’s not like the US or the Soviet Union especially wanted to empty their coffers into the military; but the game theory of the situation demanded it.
-If they didn’t, they’d be left vulnerable to attack from their opponent who did.
-And so, both sides got trapped into a race to the bottom where both sides built up arsenals large enough to wipe out everyone on Earth many times over.
+Consider the nuclear arms race of the 1950s: it’s not like the USA or the Soviet Union especially wanted to empty their coffers into their militaries; after all, that is taxpayer money that could be spent on keeping taxpayers happy.
+But they didn’t have much of a choice, because the game theory of the situation demanded it — anyone who didn’t would be left vulnerable to attack from the other side.
+And so, both nations got trapped in a race to the bottom, reactively building up bigger and bigger arsenals than the other guy until there were enough nukes to wipe out everyone on Earth many times over.

-That’s Moloch’s trap: a negative-sum game that locks otherwise rational actors into harmful competitive spirals where no single can individually escape from.
+That’s Moloch’s trap: a negative-sum game that locks otherwise rational actors into harmful competitive spirals where no single can individually escape.
 It does this by trapping players in the following dilemma:

-“I don’t want to do [X], but my competitors will probably do [X] anyway, so I have to do it too, else I’ll get left behind”.
+“I don’t want to do crappy thing [X], but my competitors will probably do [X] anyway, so I have to do it too, else I’m at a disadvantage”.

 NORM